top of page

 You’re not “the weird one” for not drinking.

-You’re just stepping outside a pattern most people never question.
+You’re just stepping outside a pattern most people have never even questioned- and culturually and biologically, we know why now.

 And once your brain learns a new rhythm…